adrianosela/rdtp/README.md

 # rdtp - Reliable Datagram Transfer Protocol

-Specification and implementation of a reliable transport layer protocol to be used over IP networks
+Specification and implementation of a reliable transport layer protocol to be used over IP networks.

+Goal: HTTP over a homemade transport protocol

 ## Header Format